-- 26.5.1 Wind companies will not hire municipal employees or their relatives, give gifts of more than \$10 during a one-year period, or provide any other form of compensation that is contingent on any action before a municipal agency - 26.5.2 Wind companies will not solicit, use, or knowingly receive confidential information acquired by a municipal officer in the course of his or her official duties. - 26.5.3 Wind companies will establish and maintain a public Website to disclose the names of all municipal officers or their relatives who have a financial stake in WTG development. - 26.5.4 Wind companies will submit, in writing to the municipal clerk for public inspection, and additionally will publish in the local newspaper, the nature and scope of the municipal officer's financial interest. - 26.5.5 All wind easements and leases will be in writing and filed with the County Clerk for public inspection.
+- 26.5.1 Wind companies will not hire municipal employees or their relatives, give gifts of more than \$10 during a one-year period, or provide any other form of compensation that is contingent on any action before a municipal agency - 26.5.2 Wind companies will not solicit, use, or knowingly receive confidential information acquired by a municipal officer in the course of his or her official duties.

+- 2 26.5.3 Wind companies will submit to the Planning Board the names of all municipal officers or their relatives who have a financial stake in WEF development. - 26.5.4 Wind companies will submit, in writing to the town clerk for public inspection, the nature and scope of the municipal officers' financial interest.